Mateus-Romera/docker-snipe-it/README.md

 ## TODO

 - get new versions from snipe-it releases automatically;
-- create CI using github actions to build new images everyday;
+- create CI using github actions for:
+    - build new images everyday;
+    - use trivy to scan images for CVE;
 - add images for:
     - fpm-buster;
     - buster (apache);